How to Create a Pitch Deck for Your Startup

 5. Validation and/or Traction

-The validation and/or traction part of your presentation relies solely on hard, empirical evidence.
-Investors don't just want slides and a presentation; they want data showing that what you are saying is actually true.
+The traction or validation of the business model your startup has seen should be conveyed with hard, empirical evidence in your pitch deck.
+Investors don’t just want slides and a presentation; they want data showing that what you are saying is actually true.

 6. Marketing and Sales Strategy